-Benchmark Context Assessment Limits MA.5.AR.1.3 Solve real-w division of a unit fracti whole number by a unit has a total of $\frac{1}{2}$ , acre and among 3 sisters.
-Each s Example: Kiki has 10 ca a candy bar to her class classmates will receive Clarification 1: Instruction benchmark plye real-world problems involving unit fraction by a whole number and a er by a unit fraction.
-Example: A property $\frac{1}{2}$ , acre and needs to be divided equally ers.
-Each sister will receive $\frac{1}{6}$ , of an acre. ti has 10 candy bars and plans to give $\frac{1}{4}$ , of o her classmates at school.
-How many vill receive a piece of a candy bar?
-Instruction includes the use of visual Real-world Unit fractions will have denominators limited to 1-10, 12, 16, 20, 50, and 100.
+Benchmark Context Assessment Limits MA.5.AR.1.3 Solve real-world problems involving division of a unit fraction by a whole number and a whole number by a unit fraction.
+Example: A property has a total of $\frac{1}{2}$ , acre and needs to be divided equally among 3 sisters.
+Each sister will receive $\frac{1}{6}$ , of an acre.
+Example: Kiki has 10 candy bars and plans to give $\frac{1}{4}$ , of a candy bar to her classmates at school.
+How many classmates will receive a piece of a candy bar?
+Clarification 1: Instruction includes the use of visual Real-world Unit fractions will have denominators limited to 1-10, 12, 16, 20, 50, and 100.
 ALD 2 ALD 3 ALD 4 ALD 5 Solves real-world problems involving division of a whole number by a unit fraction using models.
 Solves real-world problems involving division of a unit fraction by a whole number and a whole number by a unit fraction using models.
 Solves real-world problems involving division of a unit fraction by a whole number and a whole number by a unit fraction.
 Identifies an error and solves real-world problems involving division of a unit fraction by a whole number and a whole number by a unit fraction with an equation.

+Additional Resources:

-Additional Resources: CPALMS Resources
+CPALMS Resources